mortemn/aoc2023/README.md

 # aoc2023

-My abysmal attempt at AOC 2023 questions.
+My abysmal attempt at Advent of Code 2023 questions in Rust.